notenoughneon/neonblog/README.md

 Features
 --------

-* Post articles, notes, and photos
+* Post articles, notes, photos, replies, likes, reposts
-* Send and receive replies via webmention
+* Send and receive webmentions
-* POSSE and receive backfeeds from twitter, facebook (via bridgy)
+* RelMeAuth based login
 * Micropub endpoint
-* Responsive bootstrap theme
+* POSSE and receive backfeeds from Twitter and Facebook (via Bridgy)
-* No SQL database -- content is stored in html
+* Search

 Installation
 ------------

 Requirements:

-* PHP >= 5.4
+* PHP >= 5.4 (json, curl, openssl, imagick)
-* mod_rewrite
+* Apache mod_rewrite
-* PHP-Mf2
+* write access to the filesystem (CGI/FCGI should work, mod_php may be problematic)

 All configurable parameters are in `config.json`.
 At a minimum, you will need to set your site URL and title, your name and photo, and at least one IndieAuth compatible rel-me link.